JavierBaltar/chaos-engineering-getting-started/README.md

 ## **Litmus Chaos**
-Litmus is a Chaos Engineering Kubernetes native tool which provides for exhaustive experiments support for testing containers, pods, and nodes.
-It has good documentation for each of its experiment and also provides a GitHub repository of experiments, open for public contribution.
+Litmus is a Chaos Engineering Kubernetes native tool which provides for exhaustive experiments support for testing Kubernetes.
 Its main advantages are:

-- Components declared as Kubernetes Custom Resource Definitions (CDRs)
+- Components declared as Kubernetes Custom Resource Definitions (CDRs).
-- Plenty of out of the box experiments
+- Numerous out of the box experiments.
-- Experiments SDK available in Go, Ansible and Python.
+- Experiments SDK available in Go, Ansible and Python for developing customized tests.
-- Chaos Portal GUI
+- Chaos Portal graphical user interface with monitoring capabilities.
-- Integration with CICD tools
+- Integration with CICD tools such as GitHub Actions.
 - Experiment metrics can be imported to Prometheus.

 ### **Architecture**